 Custom Mappings

-You can also add Custom Mappings.
-You may already have similar mapping set up through the Extra Info fields.
-If you don't want this information to appear in both places, be sure to delete the Extra Info mappings once you set up your custom mappings.
+Note: You might already have similar mappings set up through the Extra Info fields.
+If you don't want this information to appear in both Extra Info and Custom Mappings, make sure to delete the Extra Info mappings after you set up your custom mappings.

 Static